jskang/The-Curious-Squirrel-RTOS-MTE-241-/Readme.txt

 iproc.h - This is the header for iproc.c .

 There is also an additional file named "makefile" which compiles and links all the source and object files together.

+The project can be compiled using the 'make clean' and 'make all' commands.
+To test the program do the following: make clean make all
+./RTX-G17

+PLEASE NOTE: As of right now the RTOS works on Ubuntu but does not work on ECE linux.
+The group has spoken to the Professor about this and the professor has agreed that we may submit the current working version we have (which works on Ubuntu) and may resubmit another version that also works on ECE linux before the demo without being penalized for a late submission.
+Thank you.